This post may contain affiliate links. See our disclosure policy.

 - Drizzle melted chocolate over top the caramel corn.

-- Sprinkle in sprinkles for holidays or special occasions!
+- Add a dash of sprinkles for holidays or special occasions!

 Fun Additions to Peanut Butter Popcorn